Printable PDF Version

 Important!
 This procedure requires that you have an empty stomach.
 You should not consume any food for 8 hours before the procedure.
-Stop drinking all fluids (including clear liquids and water) 4 hours before the procedure (minimal sips are allowed to take your usual medications).
+Stop drinking all fluids (including clear liquids and water) 4 hours before the procedure (minimal sips are allowed only to take your usual medications).
 Avoid gum and hard candy.

 Medications: If you take insulin or other diabetic medicines, dosage adjustments will be provided for you.
 Bring your insulin with you so that you can take it after the procedure if necessary.
 If you are on blood thinners such as Plavix, Coumadin, Eliquis, Xarelto, or any other medications that thin your blood, let us know at the time of scheduling because they will need to be held.
 All other meds should be taken at their usual time with a few sips of water.

 What is it and why do I need it?

 Liver biopsies are performed in many patients with various types of liver diseases to determine the cause of the liver disease and the extent of scarring or damage to the liver.
 A biopsy is usually recommended when your physician feels that the usefulness of the information gained from a liver biopsy outweighs the risks of the biopsy itself.

 The risks of liver biopsy are very small (under 1%) and include internal bleeding, abdominal pain, puncturing of the gallbladder, bile ducts, lung, intestine or kidney, and low blood pressure.
 In rare cases, internal bleeding can be severe and require hospitalization and management.
 In even rarer cases, liver biopsies can cause death (less than 1 out of every 10,000 liver biopsies) from complications associated with the procedure.